-- 1. ADOPTS Volume 04: Leederville Town Centre Place Plan included as Attachment 2; - 2.
-RECOMMENDS that the Western Australian Planning Commission approve the modifications listed at Attachment 4 and the revised Leederville Precinct Structure Plan included as Attachment 5; - 3.
-PREPARES Amendment No. 7 to Local Planning Scheme No. 2 included as Attachment 6, pursuant to Section 75 of the Planning and Development Act 2005; - 4.
-CONSIDERS Amendment No. 7 to Local Planning Scheme No. 2 as a standard amendment under Regulation 35(2) of the Planning and Development (Local Planning Schemes) Regulations 2015 as the amendment; - 4.1 The amendment relates to a zone that is consistent with the objectives of the Scheme; - 4.2 The amendment would have minimal impact on the surrounding area as the rezoning and reclassification of land would not alter the existing built form requirements on the subject sites; - 4.3 The amendment would not alter the Urban zoning under the Metropolitan Region Scheme; - 4.4 The amendment would not result in any significant environmental, social, economic or governance impacts; and - 4.5 The amendment is not considered to be a basic or complex amendment, as defined within the regulations; and - 5.
-NOTES: - 5.1 Administration will publish a notice of adoption of Volume 04: Leederville Town Centre Place Plan on the City's website and social media platforms and will notify Leederville Connect and all those who made submissions on the document; - 5.2 Submissions received in relation to the advertising of the draft Volume 04: Leederville Town Centre Place Plan and draft Leederville Precinct Structure Plan, and Administration's response to the submissions, are included as Attachment 1 and 3 respectively; and - 5.3 Administration will forward Amendment No. 7 to Local Planning Scheme No. 2 to the Environmental Protection Authority pursuant to Section 8 of the Planning and Development Act 2005 before advertising the amendment for public comment.
+- 1. PREPARES Draft Leederville Precinct Structure Plan, included as Attachment 3, for the purpose of public advertising pursuant to Schedule 2, Part 4, Clause 16(2) of the Planning and Development (Local Planning Schemes) Regulations 2015; - 2.
+ENDORSES the Draft Leederville Town Centre Place Plan for the purpose of advertising in accordance with the City's Policy No. 4.1.5 Community Consultation; - 3.
+PREPARES Amendment No. 7 to Local Planning Scheme No. 2, included as Attachment 5, for the purpose of public advertising pursuant to Section 75 of the Planning and Development Act 2005; - 4.
+SPECIFIES that Amendment No. 7 to Local Planning Scheme No. 2 is a standard amendment under Regulation 35(2) of the Planning and Development (Local Planning Schemes) Regulations 2015 as: - 4.1 The amendment relates to a zone that is consistent with the objectives of the Scheme; - 4.2 The amendment would have minimal impact on the surrounding area as the rezoning and reclassification of land would not alter the existing built form requirements on the subject sites; - 4.3 The amendment would not alter the Urban zoning under the Metropolitan Region Scheme; - 4.4 The amendment would not result in any significant environmental, social, economic or governance impacts; and - 4.5 The amendment is not a basic or complex amendment, as defined within the regulations; and - 5.
+NOTES: - 5.1 That the outcomes of advertising and the Draft Leederville Precinct Structure Plan and Leederville Town Centre Place Plan will be presented to Council for endorsement following the 42 day advertising period; - 5.2 Administration will forward a copy of the draft Leederville Precinct Structure Plan to the Western Australian Planning Commission pursuant to Schedule 2, Part 4, Clause 18 of the Planning and Development (Local Planning Schemes) Regulations 2015; - 5.3 Administration will forward Amendment No. 7 to Local Planning Scheme No. 2 to the Environmental Protection Authority pursuant to Section 81 of the Planning and Development Act 2005; and - 5.4 Subject to no objection being received from the Environmental Protection Authority, Administration will advertise Amendment No. 7 to Local Planning Scheme No. 2 for a period of 42 days, pursuant to Regulation 47 of the Planning and Development (Local Planning Schemes) Regulations 2015.